open-ce/open-ce-builder/doc/README.open_ce_build.md

 When using packages that were built with ppc_arch=p10, note that:

 * These packages will work on Power9 or Power10, but not on Power8
-* At runtime, GCC10 needs to be present on the system.
-Packages like TF, PyTorch, SentencePiece, ONNX Runtime, etc. require some GCC10 libraries namely libgfortran.so to be present at runtime.
+* At runtime, GCC11 needs to be present on the system.
+Packages like TF, PyTorch, SentencePiece, ONNX Runtime, etc. require some GCC11 libraries namely libgfortran.so to be present at runtime.
 This applies to both Power9 and Power10 systems.
-It is recommended to use the libraries provided by RHEL toolchain.
+It is recommended to use the libraries provided by RHEL toolchain (viz. `yum install -y gcc-toolset-11`).